Common questions for vocational programs at DWC

 What should I expect as a new student?

-In order to help you learn new job skills, we have designed our programs to be unique, engaging, and hands-on style of training.
+In order to help you learn new job skills, we have designed our programs to be unique, engaging, and hands-on..

 The topics covered in this guide include:

 We want to see you flourish both in the classroom and beyond.
-If you need help at any time getting started, please contact our administrative offices or speak to a student advisor.
+If you need help at any time getting started, please contact our administrative offices or join an info session to speak with a student advisor.
 We will be happy to assist you and look forward to seeing you in class soon!

 What's the difference between a class, certificate program, and bootcamp?

-- Class – A stand-alone training session in either a public or private format.
+- Class – A stand-alone class workshop in either a public or private format.

 - Certificate Program – A track of stand-alone classes that must be completed in order to earn your certificate credential.
 A certificate program covers a variety of topics that help you work towards a career goal such as graphic design skills, digital marketing skills, and many more.
 All of our certificates are state approved, higher education credentials.